dailystory/docs/articles/changelog/2020/september.md

 # DailyStory Product Updates for September 2020
+## September 14, 2020
+* Inline menus need to be consistent

 ## September 12, 2020
 * Bug with v1 path reference
 * Allow font selection and size in email designer